Air France to get $7.6-billion government aid package

 PARIS -- The French government announced a “historic” 7-billion-euro ($7.6-billion) aid package Friday to rescue Air France, whose planes have been largely grounded by virus lockdowns around the world.

+The Dutch government also was expected to announce an aid package for Air France’s Dutch partner carrier, KLM.
+Airlines around the world are collapsing or seeking government bailouts, as the past several weeks of travel restrictions have upended their entire industry.

+The deal reached Friday will include 3 billion euros in direct loans from the French state and a 4-billion-euro bank loan guaranteed by the state, Air France said in a statement.

-Speaking on national television TF1, Finance Minister Bruno Le Maire pledged 4 billion euros of loan guarantees and 3 billion euros of direct loans to “save our national airline.”
+Speaking on national television TF1, French Finance Minister Bruno Le Maire said the aid was necessary to “save our national airline.”
+He said the government is not currently considering nationalizing Air France.

 In exchange for the bailout, Le Maire said the government would set conditions of profitability and more environmentally sustainable, less polluting policies.

+Air France-KLM Chief Executive Ben Smith hailed the “unparalleled vote of confidence” from the government, which is the airline's largest single shareholder.

+The company would have run out of cash “in the very near future” without this help, he said.
+He promised the company would “rethink our model immediately" to stay competitive once virus confinement measures start allowing more air travel.

-The government is also considering a 5-billion-euro loan guarantee for carmaker Renault, Le Maire said.
+The French government is also considering a 5-billion-euro loan guarantee for carmaker Renault, Le Maire said.

-The Dutch government also was expected to announce an aid package for Air France’s Dutch partner carrier, KLM.